Prompt Engineering Playbook¶

 Tested environment: Verified in VS Code 1.96+ with GitHub Copilot Pro/Enterprise.
-The prompt files are plain Markdown and can be adapted for other coding agents.
+Prompt files are plain Markdown and work with any coding agent.

 Who This Is For¶